 The Call Stack view displays the thread call stack that led to the function call suspending the debugged process run.
 Double clicking on a list line opens the Source Code Viewer, presenting the appropriate function call source code.

-The process events view displays events that occur during the debugged process execution: Process Created, Process Run Started, DLL Loaded, DLL Unloaded, OpenGL Error, Second Chance Exception, Breakpoint Hit, Output Debug String, etc.
+The process events view displays events that occur during the debugged process execution: Process Created, Process Run Started, DLL Loaded, DLL Unloaded, OpenCL Error, Second Chance Exception, Breakpoint Hit, Output Debug String, etc.

-The system information dialog collects computer configuration data and OpenGL implementation details such as: operating system, memory, graphic card and driver details, monitor details, available pixel formats, available OpenGL extensions, etc.
+The system information dialog collects computer configuration data and OpenCL implementation details such as: OpenCL platforms, OpenCL devices, OpenCL extensions, etc.